Uganda – Mountain Gorilla Trip 25th Jan – 4th Feb 2021

-After having breakfast at your pace, check out the lodge and transfer through the Ishasha sector of Queen Elizabeth National park with another morning game drive so that you increase your chances of seeing tree climbing Lions.
-We will drive through the beautiful terraced hills of Kigezi and the evergreen forest of Bwindi with mist.
-The dense rainforest of Bwindi, famous for its gorilla population, is one of the most fertile and rich in the world, is home to a variety of primates, plants, and tropical birds.
-On arrival, check in at the lodge for relaxation, Dinner and overnight stay at your lodge amidst the forests and verdant hills of Bwindi as you wait for the next day’s adventure.
+After having breakfast at your pace, check out the lodge and transfer through the Ishasha sector of Queen Elizabeth National park with another morning game drive.
+We will drive through the beautiful terraced hills of Kigezi to Bwindi Impenetrable Forest.
+The dense rainforest of Bwindi, famous for its gorilla population, is one of the most fertile and rich in the world.
+It is home to a variety of primates, plants, and tropical birds.
+It is primaeval, a very special place.
+On arrival, check in at the lodge & relax, Dinner and overnight stay at your lodge as you await for the next day’s big adventure.

 Transfer time (3 hours)